Skip to main content

 Professional indemnity cover

-Real estate agents provide critical advice and recommendations to clients, which can sometimes lead to claims of professional negligence.
-Professional indemnity insurance protects you and your team against claims for a breach of professional duty resulting in a financial loss.
+Real estate agents provide advice and manage transactions that can lead to allegations of professional negligence.
+Professional indemnity insurance can respond to claims alleging a breach of professional duty that causes a financial loss, subject to policy terms.

 Public liability insurance solutions